txwhqq/Eye-gaze-estimation/README.md

      ![](annotation.png)

-3. Edit the learning_rate.txt file and the program will get the learning rates from this file during training.
+3. Edit the learning_rate.txt file so that the program can get the learning rates from this file during training.
 4. Specify the default options in parse_arguments function of training file and run the file.

 # Test the model
-Modify the Test.py to specify trained model, annotations file and the image path and then run this file to get the accuracy.
+Modify the Test.py to specify trained model, annotations file and the image path and then run this file to get test accuracy.